origo-map/origo-documentation/content/layers.md

 `css` | Used for adding CSS properties to layer canvas element.
 Formatted as key/value pairs.
 `headers` | Used for setting headers that should be included in the request of the GeoJSON.
 Formatted as a object with key/value pairs for the headers.
 Can be used for setting which type to accept or add a apikey.
 `attachments`| An [attachment object](#Attachment-configuration) containing configuration for editing and displaying attachments
+`thematicStyling`| Setting `thematicStyling` to true will add buttons to the different thematic styles to be able to turn them on or off.
+Optional, defaults to false.

 #### Basic example GeoJSON